 20 – Jeans

 A good pair of jeans should be stylish, comfortable, and durable.
-Hemp ticks all these boxes and remember, it gets softer with every wash.
-As a result, hemp is perfect material for jeans and it is water and odor resistant.
+Hemp ticks all these boxes – and remember, it gets softer with every wash.
+As a result, hemp is a perfect material for jeans, and it is water and odor resistant.

 Final Thoughts on Hemp’s Versatility

-By the way, we should warn you that hemp oil oxidizes and becomes rancid quickly if it isn’t stored properly.
-We recommend storing it in a dark, airtight container and its longevity is increased if stored in a fridge.
+By the way, we should warn you that hemp oil oxidizes and becomes rancid quickly if it isn’t stored correctly.
+We recommend storing it in a dark, airtight container, and its longevity is increased if stored in a fridge.